pbk0/toolcraft/README.md

 6. Commit your changes (`git commit -m 'Add amazing feature'`)
 7. Push to the branch (`git push origin feature/amazing-feature`)
 8. Open a Pull Request
+9. Sign the CLA when prompted by the CLA Assistant bot

+By contributing to this project, you assign all rights to your contributions to SpikingNeurons and agree that you have no claim to ownership of the contributions.

 ## License

 This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-We welcome contributions!
-Please note that all contributors must sign our [Contributor License Agreement (CLA)](CLA.md) before their contributions can be accepted.
-This ensures clear ownership and licensing of all project contributions.

-By contributing to this project, you assign all rights to your contributions to SpikingNeurons and agree that you have no claim to ownership of the contributions.

 ## Changelog